This page is being updated for 2021

 More information and contact

-Further details on the terms and conditions of Tier 4 visas can be found on the University Immigration pages.
+Further details on the terms and conditions of Tier 4 and other student visas can be found on the University Immigration pages.

 Information or advice about Tier 4 immigration status can be obtained by contacting the Student Immigration Service on firstname.lastname@example.org